TieDyedDevil/afx2tool-linux/README.md

 Likewise, although `afx2-tool` is written using common Linux tools, I have only tested it on my own Fedora 22 systems.

-I don't yet have all of the information I need regarding the user cab commands.
-It's possible that the downloaded cab won't be the one you specified on the command line.
-This will be resolved for the 1.0.0 release.

 Support
 -------